-BACKGROUND NOTE TO PQ3623/04
+BACKGROUND NOTE TO PQ4029/04

-- 1. In April 2000, Lucy Crawford, a 17-month-old child, died following admission to the Erne Hospital and subsequent transfer to the Royal Belfast Hospital for Sick Children.
+- 1. The families involved have previously raised doubts about the independence of the Inquiry because of the secretary's former post in the Office of the Permanent Secretary and his deputy having served as Minister's PS.
+It is not departmental policy however to name or discuss the background of serving Civil Servants and the question of the Inquiry's independence has already been well aired. - 2.
+In April 2000, Lucy Crawford, a 17-month-old child, died following admission to the Erne Hospital and subsequent transfer to the Royal Belfast Hospital for Sick Children.
 The cause of death as recorded on the death certificate issued shortly after her death was "Cerebral oedema, Gastroenteritis, dehydration".
-Subsequently a Coroner's inquest into her death, completed on 19 February 2004, concluded that Lucy died from: - (a) Cerebral oedema, (b) acute dilutional hyponatraemia, (c) excess dilute fluid. - 2.
+Subsequently a Coroner's inquest into her death, completed on 19 February 2004, concluded that Lucy died from: - (a) Cerebral oedema, (b) acute dilutional hyponatraemia, (c) excess dilute fluid. - 3.
 Hyponatraemia (a low sodium level in the blood) is known to be a risk in any child receiving prescribed fluids.
 It is potentially extremely serious, with a rapid fall in sodium leading to cerebral oedema, seizures and possible death.
 Hyponatraemia most often reflects a failure to excrete water.
 Stress, pain, nausea and vomiting are all potent stimulators of a hormone, ADH, that inhibits water excretion.
 Therefore a sick child, if given excess fluids, may not be able to excrete water adequately.
-The retention of water may, in severe cases, lead to cerebral oedema (swelling of the brain) and ultimately death. - 3.
+The retention of water may, in severe cases, lead to cerebral oedema (swelling of the brain) and ultimately death. - 4.
 Lucy Crawford was admitted to the Erne Hospital on the evening of 12 April 2000 with poor oral intake, fever and vomiting.
 At that time a presumptive diagnosis of a viral infection was made.
 She was dehydrated and required intravenous fluids, which were commenced about 10.30pm.
 At about 3.00am on 13 April Lucy collapsed, and was transferred to RBHSC at 6.00am, but in a moribund state.
 She was pronounced dead at 13.15pm on 14 April. - 4.
 Lucy's death was reported to the coroner's office.
 Advice was sought from the State Pathologist's Department regarding the need for a coroner's post-mortem examination.
 Following discussion between the state pathologist and a consultant paediatrician at the RBHSC, it was agreed that a corner's post-mortem was not required and a death certificate could be issued.
 A Hospital post-mortem was conducted. - 5.
 The Sperrin Lakeland Trust conducted an internal review into Lucy's death, concluding that neither the post-mortem nor an independent medical report provided could fully explain Lucy's deterioration.
-Specifically the review commented that the fluids Lucy received were, in both type and amount, within the accepted range, but cited poor record keeping as leading to confusion over prescribed fluids. - 6.
-It was only in February 2003 following the inquest into Raychel Ferguson's death that the coroner was alerted to the similarities between Lucy Crawford's case and that of Raychel Ferguson a nine-year-old who had died from hyponatraemia.
-Subsequently an inquest was opened into Lucy's death and an inquest held in February 2004.
+Specifically the review commented that the fluids Lucy received were, in both type and amount, within the accepted range, but cited poor record keeping as leading to confusion over prescribed fluids.